-President Bill Clinton once said, "A world without walls is the
+President Bill Clinton once said, "A world without walls is the only sustainable world."

 Throughout history, countries have erected walls to create barriers and safeguard themselves.
 From fortress walls to city walls to the Great Wall of China, physical barriers were essential to ensuring the security of the nation.